+11. Select Operations > Generate File.

-- 11. When asked to generate a file now, click Yes. iMPACT displays the PROM associated with your bit file. - 12.
-To close iMPACT, select File > Exit.
+iMPACT displays the PROM associated with your bit file.

+12. To close iMPACT, select File > Close.

 This completes the Design Implementation chapter of the tutorial.
 For more information on this design flow and implementation methodologies, see the ISE Help, available from the ISE application by selecting Help > Help Topics.